'This is why we are protesting'

 George Floyd death: 'This is why we are protesting'

 "I'm tired of being afraid," one protester said.
-These are some of the other reasons demonstrators across the country said they'd taken to the streets to protest.
+These are some of the other reasons demonstrators said they'd taken to the streets to protest.

 -